jhauberg/termlike/README.md

 ## Technicalities

-**CPU Intensive**
+**CPU heavy**

-Termlike is implemented as a typical, graphically intensive, game engine, which means taking as much advantage of the hardware as possible; all the time, and never stopping.
+Termlike is implemented as a typical game engine, which means taking as much advantage of the hardware as possible; all the time, and never stopping.

-For example, there is no sleeping or idling between frames, to throttle CPU usage.
+For example, there is no sleeping or idling between frames to throttle CPU usage.
 It will run as fast as it can, all the time, to be as responsive as possible- which is a bane for battery-powered laptops with loud fans, but a boon for games with a lot of animation or a focus on action. *You can, however, reduce CPU impact significantly by enabling vsync*.

+**Not tile-based**

 Similarly, Termlike will draw every frame from a blank slate, over and over; there is no concept of only drawing dirty or changed parts of the screen; nor can you control *when* a draw should be committed.

+*This is important to note, as both of these points may be dealbreakers for many roguelike developers.*

+Because of this, Termlike is well-suited for games with a lot of action, movement or animation, but less so for more traditional games.
+[Here's](#similar-projects) some good alternatives for that.

+**OpenGL**

+Termlike uses OpenGL to perform all rendering.
+This has both upsides and downsides.
+It is great because it really is the only truly cross-platform graphics API available, but also not so great because the quality of driver implementation varies significantly from system to system.

 **Sprite batching**

-Behind the scenes, Termlike performs glyph rendering by utilizing what is commonly known as *sprite batching*.
+Behind the scenes, deep inside the guts of it all, Termlike performs glyph rendering by utilizing what is commonly known as *sprite batching*.
 This is a very GPU-efficient technique that lets a program make as few draw calls as possible.

 **Command buffering**

 Whenever a program calls any of the `term_print` functions, Termlike does not immediately render the character glyphs.
-Instead, the call is buffered as a *command* that contains all the necessary information to make the glyph appear as expected.
+Instead, the call is buffered as a *command* that contains all the necessary information to make the glyphs appear as expected.

-Termlike will accumulate all these commands for a single frame and trigger them only when appropriate (and in the expected order).
+Termlike will accumulate all these commands for every single frame and trigger them only when appropriate (and in the expected order).
 This allows a program to not worry about when or where it issues print commands, and is a requirement to guarantee correct layering/ordering when coupled with sprite batching (without it, glyphs on top could be flushed before those below).

 ## Building

 Termlike is a cross-platform library.
-However, it is also a project that i'm only working on in my sparetime, mainly on a single platform; as such, this imposes some difficulties when it comes down to actually building the project.
+However, it is also a project that i'm only working on in my sparetime, and mainly on a single platform; as such, this imposes some difficulties when it comes down to actually building the project.

 ### Enter CMake

-Since every platform has its own preferable development environments and compilers, it would be a significant task to maintain a working project state for each supported platform by hand.
+Since every platform has its own preferable development environments and compilers, it would not be an insignificant task to maintain a working project state for each supported platform by hand.

-To reduce the effort required to make this work, Termlike uses [CMake](https://cmake.org).
+To reduce the effort required, Termlike uses [CMake](https://cmake.org).

-This nifty tool generates the build files you expect on your preferred platform, be it macOS, Windows or Linux; it just needs to know which files should be compiled, as well as how they relate to each other (see [CMakeLists.txt](CMakeLists.txt))- it will figure out the rest automagically.
+This nifty tool generates the kind of build files you'd expect on your preferred platform, be it macOS, Windows or Linux; it just needs to know which files should be compiled, as well as how they relate to each other (see [CMakeLists.txt](CMakeLists.txt))- it will figure out the rest automagically.

 ### Cloning the repository